Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

-\textbf{CL4SRec} \cite{xie2020contrastive} uses three random augmentation operators: item masking, item cropping, and item reordering to augment sequences.
-Given $N$ sequences, CLS4Rec applies two augmentation operators and obtains 2$N$ augmented sequences $\left[S_{u_{1}}^{\prime}, S_{u_{1}}^{\prime\prime}, S_{u_{2}}^{\prime}, S_{u_{2}}^{\prime\prime}, \ldots, S_{u_{N}}^{\prime}, S_{u_{N}}^{\prime\prime}\right]$.
-Then it treats $(S_{u}^{\prime}, S_{u}^{\prime\prime})$ as the positive pair, and treats other 2($N$-1) augmented sequences within the mini-batch as negative samples.
-A Transformer-based encoder \cite{vaswani2017attention} is used to encode the augmented sequences and learn user representations for the global-level contrast.
-The very similar idea is also found in \textbf{H}$^{2}$\textbf{SeqRec} \cite{li2021hyperbolic} where the sequence-level contrastive task is used to pre-train a Transformer-based encoder.
-Another two similar works \textbf{CoSeRec} \cite{liu2021contrastive} and \textbf{ContraRec} \cite{wangsequential} also follow the pipeline of CL4SRec to contrast sequences.
-CoSeRec further proposes to substitute items in short sequences with correlated items or insert correlated items into short sequences for robust data augmentation.
-ContraRec not only contrasts sequences augmented from the same input but also considers sequences which have the same target item as positive pairs.
-In the scenario of session-based recommendation, \textbf{DHCN} \cite{xia2021aaai} creates two hypergraph-based views of a given session by modeling the intra-session and inter-session structural information, respectively.
-It regards the representations of the same session as a positive pair, and regards the corrupted representations (obtained by feature shuffling in the embedding space) of different sessions as the negative samples.
+As a representative model, \textbf{CL4SRec} \cite{xie2020contrastive} uses three random augmentation methods - item masking, item cropping, and item reordering - to augment sequences.
+It applies these methods to $N$ sequences, resulting in 2$N$ augmented sequences $\left[S_{u_{1}}^{\prime}, S_{u_{1}}^{\prime\prime}, S_{u_{2}}^{\prime}, S_{u_{2}}^{\prime\prime}, \ldots, S_{u_{N}}^{\prime}, S_{u_{N}}^{\prime\prime}\right]$.
+CL4SRec treats the pairs $(S_{u}^{\prime}, S_{u}^{\prime\prime})$ as positive pairs and uses 2($N$-1) augmented sequences as negative samples within the mini-batch.
+A Transformer-based encoder \cite{vaswani2017attention} is then used to encode the augmented sequences and learn user representations for global-level contrast.
+This approach is also adopted in \textbf{H$^{2}$SeqRec} \cite{li2021hyperbolic}, \textbf{CoSeRec} \cite{liu2021contrastive}, \textbf{ContraRec} \cite{wangsequential}, and \textbf{UniSRec} with some variations.
+CoSeRec substitutes items in short sequences with correlated items or inserts correlated items into short sequences for robust data augmentation, while ContraRec not only contrasts sequences augmented from the same input but also considers sequences with the same target item as positive pairs.
+UniSRec further proposes to contrast sequence representations from different domains for universal representation learning.
+Besides, \textbf{DHCN} \cite{xia2021aaai} creates two hypergraph-based views of a given session by modeling the intra-session and inter-session structural information.
+It regards the representations of the same session as positive pairs and the corrupted representations (obtained by feature shuffling) of different sessions as negatives.